rockshow888/health-monitor/README.md

 # health-monitor

-A simple spam bot made for FVVT that allert in chat you when health of token/actor changes.
+A simple spam bot made for FVVT that send a message in chat when health of token/actor changes.

 <img src="https://i.imgur.com/DMAGamO.png"></img>